 So if insurers took on every $5 claim that came their way, they’d be stretched too thin.
 Sometimes, the money it costs to deal with the claim is more than the claim itself.

 Insurance companies would have to hire more people or invest in more technology to handle the workload.
 This investment would have to be financed somehow, most likely at the expense of your insurance premiums.
-So, every person that files a new claim would directly impact other policyholders by increasing their premiums.
-Nobody wants that!

 To sum it all up, insurance companies use deductibles to reduce loss exposure and to help keep premium costs at a minimum for all policyholders.